Ordering-disordering dynamics of the $q$-voter model under random external bias: Disordering Time

 which holds for all $p > 0$.
-Equation~\eqref{eq:linear_polar} reveals that the prefactor of the polarization time is half that of the consensus time in the linear case, as given in Eq.~\eqref{eq:relax_linear}.
-This result implies that, for a given $p$ and $N$, the system takes approximately half the time to reach a polarized state from an initial consensus compared to the time required to reach consensus from an initial polarized configuration.
+Equation~\eqref{eq:linear_polar} reveals that the prefactor of the disordering time is half that of the consensus time in the linear case, as given in Eq.~\eqref{eq:relax_linear}.
+This result implies that, for a given $p$ and $N$, the system takes approximately half the time to reach a disordered state from an initial consensus compared to the time required to reach consensus from an initial disordered configuration.

 Figure~\ref{fig:polar_q} compares the analytical prediction of Eq.~\eqref{eq:dis_voter} with MC simulation results.
-The polarization time exhibits a leading-order logarithmic scaling with system size $N$, with a prefactor that depends on $p$ and $q$.
-As shown in panel (a) for $q = 1$ and panel (b) for $q = 3$, the polarization time decreases as $p$ increases, indicating faster disordering dynamics under stronger external influence.
-Panel (c), which summarizes results for various values of $q > 1$, demonstrates that for fixed $p$, increasing $q$ also reduces the polarization time, as consistently supported by both theoretical predictions and MC simulations.
+The disordering time exhibits a leading-order logarithmic scaling with system size $N$, with a prefactor that depends on $p$ and $q$.
+As shown in panel (a) for $q = 1$ and panel (b) for $q = 3$, the disordering time decreases as $p$ increases, indicating faster disordering dynamics under stronger external influence.
+Panel (c), which summarizes results for various values of $q > 1$, demonstrates that for fixed $p$, increasing $q$ also reduces the disordering time, as consistently supported by both theoretical predictions and MC simulations.

-The polarization time $T$ described by Eq.~\eqref{eq:dis_voter} diverges as $p$ approaches the critical probability $p_c$.
+The disordering time $T$ described by Eq.~\eqref{eq:dis_voter} diverges as $p$ approaches the critical probability $p_c$.
 In the regime $p > p_c$, the prefactor behaves as $|\epsilon|^{-\gamma}$, leading to the scaling form

 with $\gamma = 1$, where $\epsilon = p$ for $q = 1$, and $\epsilon = p - p_c$ for $q > 1$.